dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/git-commit-signing.md

 # Git commit signing <Lifecycle status="Enterprise" />

-To improve identity protection/impersonation and enhance security, you can sign your Git commits when pushing them to the repository.
+To prevent impersonation and enhance security, you can sign your Git commits when pushing them to the repository.
 Using your signature, a Git provider can cryptographically verify it and mark the commit as "verified", giving people increased confidence about the origin of the commit.

 You can configure dbt Cloud to sign your Git commits when using the IDE for development.
-To set up, enable the feature in dbt Cloud, generate a GPG keypair, and upload the public key to your Git provider to use for signature verification.
+To set up, enable the feature in dbt Cloud, follow the flow to generate a keypair, and upload the public key to your Git provider to use for signature verification.

 ## Prerequisites